MaatiTheDev/TO-DO-LIST/README.md

-# TO-DO-LIST
+# Click-Time

-This is a simple To-Do List application built using HTML, CSS, and JavaScript.
+This is a simple Click Time application built using HTML, CSS, and JavaScript.
 It allows users to add, delete, and mark tasks as completed.
 The application is designed to help users manage their daily tasks efficiently.

 Features
 Add Tasks: Users can add new tasks to the list.